1

 Questions?
 HCPF_Supported.Employment@state.co.us

 Reasonable accommodations for all meetings will be provided upon request for persons with disabilities.
-Auxiliary aids and services for individuals with disabilities and language services for individuals whose first language is not English may be provided upon request.
-Please notify John Barry at 303-866-3173 or John.R.Barry@state.co.us or the 504/ADA Coordinator at hcpf504ada@state.co.us at least one week prior to the meeting to make arrangements.
+Auxiliary aids and services for individuals with disabilities and language services for individuals whose primary language is not English may be provided upon request.
+Please notify John Barry at 303-866-3173 or John.R.Barry@state.co.us or the Civil Rights Officer at hcpf504ada@state.co.us at least one week prior to the meeting to make arrangements.

 < Back to Top